-The Journal of Interdisciplinary Music Studies (JIMS) is unique not only in its approach to deep interdisciplinarity but also in what it offers to authors: open access, peer review, and zero cost.
-If you are preparing a submission to JIMS, please understand that all editors, editorial staff and reviewers are effectively working for free.
-We do not have the resources to help you write your paper or to understand and implement the submission guidelines.
-It is therefore essential to read and understand the guidelines in detail before submitting and again before resubmitting after review.
+The Journal of Interdisciplinary Music Studies (JIMS) is unique in two ways: its approach to deep interdisciplinarity and its combination of open access, peer review, and zero cost.
+If you are preparing a submission to JIMS, please understand that we have no paid editorial staff.
+Beyond the usual review procedure, we do not have the resources to help you write your paper or to understand and implement the submission guidelines.
+It is therefore essential to read and understand the guidelines in detail before submitting and or resubmitting.
 If anything is unclear, please feel free to ask.

-The main aim of JIMS is to promote collaboration between humanities and sciences in musicology.
-All submissions to JIMS must therefore address a musically relevant issue and demonstrate a synergetic interaction between humanities and sciences.
+JIMS aims to promote collaboration between humanities and sciences in musicology.
+All submissions must address a musically relevant issue and demonstrate a synergetic interaction between humanities and sciences.
 Submissions may be purely empirical, purely theoretical, or a mixture of the two.
-Anyone can submit, regardless of qualification(s), previous publication(s), affiliation(s), or society membership(s); the reviewers will consider only the content of the submission.
+Anyone can submit, regardless of qualification(s), previous publication(s), affiliation(s), or society membership(s); reviewers will consider only content.

 All submissions must be formatted using the JIMS template document, which you can download either as word or pdf.
 The document contains essential instructions for the content and format of your submission.
-Please first read it carefully before entering the details of your submission.
+Please read it carefully.

 The form and content of JIMS abstracts corresponds to the aim of JIMS, which is to promote deep interdisciplinarity between humanities and sciences.
 The two background sections should refer only to relevant background in the chosen disciplines.
 They should not refer to each other, nor should they refer to the main content of the paper.
 The aims section should contain only aims and it should be relatively short.
 The main contribution section should summarize the main claims and evidence.
 The implications section should present real, plausible implications for research or practice.
 All points in the abstract should be elaborated in detail in the following text.